samuelhigbee/samuelhigbee.github.io/index.md

 I enjoy applying tools from optimization and machine learning to solve econometric problems.

-Contact me at samuelhigbee at uchicago dot edu.
+My email is samuelhigbee at uchicago dot edu.